aeyxa/raid-tester/README.md

 # Raid Tester

 *__This raid_tester.py is a python script used to test raid cards by writing data in multiple ways.
 Writing both large amounts of data in small counts and small amounts of data in large counts.
-Once all tests are completed, we then check for any errors using MegaCli.__*
+Once all tests are completed, we then check for any errors using StorCli.__*

 To get this file, on a Linux type environment, you can just use wget:
 ```